untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 Before dispatching, the scheduler applies three guards in order:

 1. **Tile ownership** (`isTileOwned`) — the entity must be a descendant of a `TileComponent` entity.
 Non-tile-owned entities are rejected immediately and their state is never mutated. `StreamingComponent` is an internal, tile-subordinate mechanism; it is not valid on standalone entities.
 See [StreamingComponent Ownership Model](#streamingcomponent-ownership-model) below.
-2. **CPU-entry readiness** — OOC entities whose `CPUMeshEntry` is not yet stored in `ProgressiveAssetLoader` are skipped.
+2. **CPU-entry readiness** — OOC entities whose `CPURuntimeEntry` is not yet stored in `ProgressiveAssetLoader` are skipped.
 This prevents pre-streaming stubs from holding slots while registration is still running.
 3. **Per-candidate geometry budget check** — if the candidate's estimated GPU footprint would exceed the geometry budget, `evictLRU` is called first.

 When all near-band candidates share one `assetRootEntityId`, the near-band concurrency limit expands from `nearBandMaxConcurrentLoads` to `maxConcurrentLoads`.
 All sub-meshes of one tile asset are treated as a single burst rather than being serialized one-at-a-time.